AlaaZenji/Uniswap-V3-A-Deep-Dive-Implementation/README.md

-### Template 1: The Professional & Direct

-This is clean, scannable, and packed with keywords.
-It's perfect for quickly communicating competence to a busy hiring manager.

 > ## Uniswap V3: A Deep-Dive Implementation
 >
 > This repository contains a from-scratch implementation of the core smart contracts for the Uniswap V3 protocol, built in Solidity and tested with Foundry.